Crossing the line – when is it right for a blogger to accept payment for stories?

 Companies that approach myself, Mark and others are offering between $100 and $500 for them to have one of their “carefully crafted posts” featured on their blog.

 I feel this is wrong – however there is a real dilemma faced by a popular blogger.
 Blogging costs – both in cash terms of the hosting, domain names etc as well as the opportunity cost.

 If I am sitting here writing for an hour or so about an issue, I could be doing paid work.

 The real question, and something that Mark covered well in his book “Return on Influence” is how do we measure REAL influence – influence that has been earned and not bought.

-From my position as CEO of leading influencer platform Kred, I see first hand how clients are grappling with three types of social media influencers:
+From my experience as CEO of leading influencer platform Kred, from 2011 – 2013, I saw first hand how clients were grappling with three types of social media influencers: